A Passivity-Based Method for Accelerated Convex Optimisation: Extension to Adaptive Control

-To deal with the situation by formulating a convex optimisation, it is necessary to allow the optimisation dynamics to have a port for interaction with exogenous signal.
+To design a parameter update algorithm based on accelerated gradient flow, it is necessary to allow the optimisation dynamics to have a port for interaction with exogenous signal.
 With this background, let us redefine the output of the generator $\mathcal{G}$ inside the optimiser by introducing a new variable $z$ to replace Eq. \eqref{Eq:v_dot} with

 while keeping the input definition unchanged as shown in Eq. \eqref{Eq:xu}.
 With this setup, Eq. \eqref{Eq:W_dot} can be rewritten as

 Since we already have Eq. \eqref{Eq:part_U_t} that states $\frac{\partial}{\partial t} U\left(v,t\right) \leq 0$, the following inequality also holds